Business Strategies For When You Can't Raise Enough Working Capital

 Working capital is required for all new businesses to pay for licenses and other legal fees, purchase equipment, rent space, initial advertising, salaries, and virtually all other expenses that need to be covered until your business revenues will cover and exceed all expenses.

-Ways to Raise Working Capital When Your Business is Not Producing Income
+Ways to Raise Working Capital

 Before looking at ways to find working capital, be sure that you first cut all expenses possible.
 The lower your expenses, the less working capital you will need to raise.

 Working capital can be reflected as a positive or negative number depending on how much debt the business is carrying.
 The accounting formula used to calculate the available working capital of a business is: